-This page is but a shortened version of my GANDER line.
+This is but a short outline of my GANDER line.

 I can trace my GANDER line back to one William GANDER who was born (not known where) c.1773.
 He was a Cooper and Hoop Bender who died and was buried in the City of London parish of All Hallows the Great, Upper Thames Street, in 1825, aged 52.
 His last two children were also baptized and buried there.